-F acility Width (m) Comments One way cycles only Desirable Minimum 2.0 Operates satisfactorily for one-way flows of up to 150 cycles per hour with minimal overtaking anticipated. spath Absolute Minimum 1.5 The running width required that is free from obstructions such as debris, gullies, line markings and street furniture. or cycle Two way cycles only Desirable Minimum 3.0 Operates satisfactorily for two-way flows up to 300 cycles per hour.
-Segregated cycleway or cyclepath ated cyclewa) Absolute Minimum 2.0 Operates satisfactorily for two-way flows of up to 200 cycles per hour free from obstructions such as debris, surface gullies, line markings and street furniture.
-Segrega Pedestrian only space Desirable Minimum 2.0 The minimum width in normal circumstances to permit unobstructed passage by opposing wheelchairs.
+Facility Width (m) Comments path One way cycles only Desirable Minimum 2.0 Operates satisfactorily for one-way flows of up to 150 cycles per hour with minimal overtaking anticipated.
+Absolute Minimum 1.5 The running width required that is free from obstructions such as debris, gullies, line markings and street furniture.
+Segregated cycleway or cycles only bedestrian only space Desirable Minimum 3.0 Operates satisfactorily for two-way flows up to 300 cycles per hour.
+Absolute Minimum 2.0 Operates satisfactorily for two-way flows of up to 200 cycles per hour free from obstructions such as debris, surface gullies, line markings and street furniture.
+Desirable Minimum 2.0 The minimum width in normal circumstances to permit unobstructed passage by opposing wheelchairs.
 Absolute Minimum 1.5 Acceptable over short distances in specifically constrained environments, such as at bus stops or where obstacles are unavoidable (Transport Scotland 2009).
 Shared cycleway or cyclepath Pedestrian and cycle space Desirable Minimum 3.0 Typically regarded as the minimum acceptable for combined flows of up to 300 per hour.
 Absolute Minimum 2.0 Can operate for combined flows of up to 200 per hour but will require cycles and pedestrians to frequently take evasive action to pass each other.